-As acoustic consultants, we see a lot of clients who underestimate the importance of good acoustic design in architecture and construction and often hold misconceptions about it.
+As acoustic consultants, we see a lot of clients who underestimate the importance of good acoustic design and often have been a number misconceptions with architectural acoustics.

 We want to share our knowledge with architects and developers and improve the current philosophy that acoustics is only an afterthought.
 Considering the acoustic needs of a building at the start of the planning and design process can help save projects time and money.

-In this article, we will run through the top misconceptions we see when we talk to architects, why they aren’t the case, and how you can overcome them.
+In this article, we will run through the top misconceptions with architectural acoustics we see when we talk to architects, why they aren’t the case, and how you can overcome them.

 Building acoustics can’t be controlled